Metaform/dcsa/content/en/documentation/overview/milan-2025/_index.md

 ### Immediate Actions
 - ✅ Test and deploy EDC in your own environment (Docker, Azure, Opiquad, etc.)
-- ✅ Join a working group (EDC, DSSC, Gaia-X, IDSA)
+- ✅ Join a working group (EDC, DSSC, Gaia-X, IDSA, OPCF)
 - ✅ Contribute use cases, feedback, and reference integrations
 - ✅ Plan for migration paths — data spaces are now running in production